mnelson-1/Nelson_Marvelous-DSA_HW02-SparseMatrix/README.md

 (0, 1, -6)

 *multiplication*
-In this case multiplication is not feasible as the value for cols for the first matrix is not equal to the value for rows in the second matrix.
+In this case, multiplication is not feasible as the value for cols for the first matrix is not equal to the value for rows in the second matrix.

-Three separate files indicating addition, subtraction, and multiplication: addition.txt subtraction.txt multiplication.txt
+I have given you an output example; however, depending on the operation you chose, it would ask you to name your file or, if no name is given, store the info using a default file name.

 ## Handling Different Input Scenarios
 ### Whitespace Handling: